-WHEREAS, if more than one entity serves as the Project Sponsor these entities may have different responsibilities to assist FRA in complying with Section 106.
-As described in this PA, the PA will be amended once the Project Sponsor is identified and the amendment will specify the responsibilities of each entity serving as Project Sponsor; and
+WHEREAS, if in the future, another entity serves as the Project Sponsor this entity may have different responsibilities to assist FRA or another lead Federal agency in complying with Section 106.
+As described in Stipulation III of this PA, this PA could be amended in the future and the amendment will specify the responsibilities of the entity serving as Project Sponsor; and

-WHEREAS, the Project Sponsor may pursue financial assistance to further design, construct, and/or otherwise implement the Project from U.S. Department of Transportation ("USDOT") sources, including but not limited to FRA and/or the Federal Transit Administration ("FTA"); and
+WHEREAS, the Project Sponsor is working with the other Project Partners to advance the Project, in part by pursuing Federal financial assistance to further design, construct, and/or otherwise implement the Project, from U.S. Department of Transportation ("USDOT") sources, including but not limited to FRA and through the Capital Investment Grant Program administered by the Federal Transit Administration ("FTA"); and